What is Generative AI: Exploring Examples, Use Cases, and Models

 What is generative AI?

+The question is, when did generative AI become popular?
 After the release of ChatGPT, the hype around generative AI is rapidly growing.
-The technology made it onto Gartner’s 2023 Emerging Technologies and Trends Impact Radar, recognized as a highly influential and swiftly advancing technology set to revolutionize productivity.
+It got featured on Gartner’s 2023 Emerging Technologies and Trends Impact Radar, recognized as a highly influential and swiftly advancing technology set to revolutionize productivity.
 What has made generative AI so popular in recent times is the fact that people can now use natural language prompts to interact with AI.
 This has led to a variety of applications across industries where AI generators assist with tasks such as writing, research, coding, and design.

 Simform provides top AI/ML development services which integrate generative AI capabilities for NLP-based solutions across business domains.
 So, if you want to build smart generative AI-based solutions, contact us now.